rpy2/rpy2/doc/source/overview.rst

 .. note::

-   At the time of writing, 2 unit tests will fail.
-Their failure is forced, because terminating then starting again an embbeded R is causing problems.
+   At the time of writing, few unit tests will fail with the release version.
+Their failure is forced, as running the tests will either:

+   * leave R in a close-to-unusable state because terminating then starting again an embbeded R is apparently not possible.

+   * cause a segfault (the case with numpy arrays of unicode characters)

 .. warning::